-A. No, unless you’re hiring at least 50 full-time equivalent (FTE) employees.
-Businesses with fewer than 50 FTE employees (that’s 96 percent of businesses in the United States) have no obligation to provide health insurance to their employees.
+No, unless you’re hiring at least 50 full-time equivalent (FTE) employees.
+Businesses with fewer than 50 FTE employees (that’s 96% of businesses in the United States) have no obligation to provide health insurance to their employees.

 If there are SHOP plans available in your area (which is not the case in much of the country), you may find that the small business tax credit makes health insurance an affordable benefit you can offer your employees.
-If you have fewer than 25 employees and their average income is less than $50,000, there’s a tax credit that you can claim for up to two years for your business if you purchase a plan through the SHOP exchange and pay at least 50 percent of your employees’ premium (note that the average employee income limit started out at $50,000, but has been indexed over time).
+If you have fewer than 25 employees and their average income is less than about $56,000, there’s a tax credit that you can claim for up to two years for your business if you purchase a plan through the SHOP exchange and pay at least 50% of your employees’ premium (note that the average employee income limit started out at $50,000, but has been indexed over time).

 But the Obamacare employer shared responsibility provision (ie, the requirement that employers offer health coverage) only applies to businesses with at least 50 full-time equivalent employees.
 They’re required to offer affordable health insurance, but the vast majority of these businesses that size were already offering coverage for their employees prior to the ACA.